-Butterfly Conservation Ireland was formed in 2008 by a small group of dedicated naturalists following the alarming decline of most of our butterfly species.
+Butterfly Conservation Ireland (BCI) was established in 2008 by a group of dedicated naturalists following the alarming decline of our butterfly species.

 Butterflies are valuable in themselves.
 But they are also important indicators of the health of our environment and climate change.

-Advice and information is given to organisations, the general public and individuals concerning butterfly conservation.
+Advice and information are given to Government, public and private organisations, the general public and individuals concerning butterfly conservation.

-Finally we run a programme of events.
+Finally, we run a programme of events free to all.
 Details are given under “Events” tab.

 Butterfly Conservation Ireland is a company limited by guarantee.